drduh/macOS-Security-and-Privacy-Guide/README.md

 The first user account is always an administrator account.
 Administrator accounts belong to the admin group and can use sudo to run commands with elevated privileges, including as root.
 Any program the administrator executes can potentially obtain the same access, making this a security risk.

-Utilities like `sudo` have [weaknesses that can be exploited](https://bogner.sh/2014/03/another-mac-os-x-sudo-password-bypass/) by concurrently running programs.
+Utilities like `sudo` have [weaknesses that can be exploited](https://bogner.sh/2014/03/another-mac-os-x-sudo-password-bypass/) by concurrently-running software.

 It is considered a best practice by [Apple](https://help.apple.com/machelp/mac/10.12/index.html#/mh11389) to use a separate standard account for day-to-day work and use the admin account for installations and system configuration.